Detection likelihood of cluster-induced CMB polarization: Discussion

-The statistical cluster polarization signal is very small, as is clearly apparent from the predicted polarization power spectra calculated by (e.g.) \citet{2006MNRAS.368..511S}.
-Ground-based observations aimed at detection of the predicted inflationary B-mode polarization typically target only few percent of the sky.
-Even though these (radio-quiet) patches are optimally chosen, polarization signals induced by individual clusters can still have an overall effect of more than the conservative level of a few percent residual contamination after subtraction of the statistical cluster signal estimated in the latter paper.
-In principle, the cluster polarization power spectra could also affect the precision of global parameter estimation, but these are too weak to impact the overall error in deduced parameter values (\citealt{2009MNRAS.399.2088S}).
-A possible exception could be their effect on the {\it residual} lensing-induced B-mode signal, which can amount to a few-percent, depending on the accuracy with which the lensing signal can be removed.
+The statistical cluster polarization signal is very small, as is apparent from the predicted polarization power spectra calculated by, for example, \citet{2006MNRAS.368..511S}.
+Ground-based observations aimed at detecting the predicted inflationary B-mode polarization typically target only few percent of the sky.
+Even though these (radio-quiet) patches are optimally chosen, polarization signals induced by individual clusters can still have an overall effect of more than the conservative level of a few percent residual contamination after subtraction of the statistical cluster signal estimated in \citet{2006MNRAS.368..511S}.
+In principle, the cluster polarization power spectra could also affect the precision of global parameter estimation, but these are too weak to impact the overall error in deduced parameter values (\citealt{Cooray:2004cd}, \citealt{2009MNRAS.399.2088S}).
+A possible exception could be their effect on the residual lensing-induced B-mode signal, which can amount to a few percent, depending on the accuracy with which the lensing signal can be removed.